python-and-novella/python-and-novella.github.io/gui/tkinter.md

--
-- [tkinter.ttk.Entry ) - *Ttk Entry widget displays a one-line text string and allows that string to be edited by the user.*
 - [tkinter.ttk.Frame](https://tkdocs.com/pyref/ttk_frame.html) - *Ttk Frame widget is a container, used to group other widgets together.*
 - [tkinter.ttk.Label](https://tkdocs.com/pyref/ttk_label.html) - *Ttk Label widget displays a textual label and/or image.*
 - [tkinter.ttk.LabeledScale](https://tkdocs.com/pyref/ttk_labeledscale.html) - *A Ttk Scale widget with a Ttk Label widget indicating its current value.
 The Ttk Scale can be accessed through instance.scale, and Ttk Label can be accessed through instance.label*